Independence ratio and random eigenvectors in transitive graphs: Infinite transitive graphs

-would be the inverse of $A_G - \la_0 I$ contradicting our assumption that $\la_0 \in \si(A_G)$. \end{proof} \begin{remark} There is a general theorem for Hilbert spaces saying that every point of the spectrum of a self-adjoint operator is an approximate eigenvalue \cite[Corollary 4.1.3]{sunder}.
+\begin{remark} There is a general theorem for Hilbert spaces saying that every point of the spectrum of a self-adjoint operator is an approximate eigenvalue \cite{sunder}, Corollary 4.1.3.
 So the real content of the above theorem is that one can find approximate eigenvectors that are $\St_x(G)$-invariant.
-This invariance will be crucial for us later on, when we will use these approximate eigenvectors as coefficients to define linear factor of i.i.d.\ processes. \end{remark}
+This invariance will be crucial for us later on, when we will use these approximate eigenvectors as coefficients to define linear factor of i.i.d. processes. \end{remark}

-Suppose now that we have an i.i.d.\ process on $G$: independent standard normal random variables $Z_u$ assigned to each vertex $u$.
+Suppose now that we have an i.i.d. process on $G$: independent standard normal random variables $Z_u$ assigned to each vertex $u$.
 We will consider processes $X_v$, $v \in V(G)$, where each $X_v$ is a (possibly infinite) linear combination of $Z_u$, $u \in V(G)$.
-We collected some obvious properties of such processes in the next proposition. \begin{proposition} Let $\be_{v,u}$, $v,u \in V(G)$ be real numbers and let
+We collected some obvious properties of such processes in the next proposition.